 Can you believe that it is already February?
 February is Black History Month.
 Black history is something that EVERYONE should know about.
 It’s American history.
-There are a lot of little known black history facts out there.
+There are a lot of little-known black history facts out there.
 It’s a shame you won’t find most of this information in many of the history books.
 I have readers from all different walks of life.
-This post is to enlighten and educate everyone about things that you may not have known about.
+This post is to enlighten and educate everyone about things you may not have known.

 Little Known Black History Facts

 Black History Month

 The celebration of Black History Month began as “Negro History Week,” which was created in 1926 by Carter G. Woodson, a noted African American historian, scholar, educator, and publisher.
 It became a month-long celebration in 1976.
 The month of February was chosen to coincide with the birthdays of Frederick Douglass and Abraham Lincoln.

 Alfred L Cralle invented the ice cream scoop.
 He received a patent for his invention on February 2nd, 1897.

 In 1940, Hattie McDaniel was the first African American performer to win an Academy Award and an Oscar—the film industry’s highest honor—for her portrayal of a loyal slave governess in Gone with the Wind.

 Satchel Paige was the oldest rookie to play in the MLB at 42 years old.
 He once drew a crowd of over 75,000 people.

 Here’s more info about the legend Satchel Paige here